-By the mid-19th century, the association of Valentine’s Day and romance, gifts, betrothal, and all the other lovey stuff had been firmly established.
-The rising prevalence of cards exchanged by hand and by mail began in earnest during those years, and a few short decades later, we have the Valentine’s Day we know, but maybe not necessarily love.
+By the mid-19th century, the association of Valentine’s Day to romance, gifts, betrothal, and all the other lovey stuff was established.
+The rising popularity of exchanging cards began in earnest during those years, and a few short decades later, we have the Valentine’s Day we now know, but maybe necessarily don’t love.

 Valentine’s Day is undeniably an economic engine, with people eager to spend their hard-earned cash on gifts and dates.
 The National Retail Federation (NRF) reported the total spending for Valentine’s Day in 2023 would reach $25.9 billion, up from 2022’s $23.9 billion.

 Although exchanging cards or going on dates are the usual Valentine’s Day traditions for most people, we need to learn how different countries celebrate this special day.
 In Japan and South Korea, women give chocolates and flowers to men on February 14.
 A month later, on White Day, the men will lavish the women of their life with chocolates and gifts.

 Meanwhile, South African women attach the name of their special someone on their sleeves, and sometimes, this is how men find out the identities of their admirers.
 However you decide to celebrate the universal day of all things love, remember how it got started in the first place.

 - These are the pitfalls of a 4-day workweek you haven’t thought about

 - Beyond the booze: A historian explains the real history of St. Patrick’s Day